awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.UpdateExpressions.md

 ```

 **Note**
 When you use `SET` to update a list element, the contents of that element are replaced with the new data that you specify\.
-If the element does not already exist, `SET` will append the new element at the end of the list\.
+If the element doesn't already exist, `SET` appends the new element at the end of the list\.
 If you add multiple elements in a single `SET` operation, the elements are sorted in order by element number\.

 ### Adding Nested Map Attributes<a name="Expressions.UpdateExpressions.SET.AddingNestedMapAttributes"></a>

 **Example**
-Add some nested map attributes:
+Add some nested map attributes\.

 ```
 aws dynamodb update-item \